 - How do I catch a Taxi from the airport to downtown?

-- How to I take the SamTrans bus from the airport to downtown?
+- How to I take the SamTrans bus from the SFO to the city?

 - How do I catch a Shared van shuttle?